Katrina Leskanich: Downturn, come back, and breakup (1990–97)

+on Spotify, and over 6 million monthly listeners.

 Solo career

 After the Waves broke up in 1999, Leskanich launched a solo career.
 She released her first solo CD, Katrina Leskanich, through Universal Records in Britain in 2005.

-In February 2005, Laskanich participated in the Melodifestivalen 2005 which is the pre-selection for Sweden's Eurovision Song Contest entry.
+In February 2005, Leskanich participated in the Melodifestivalen 2005 pre-selection for Sweden's Eurovision Song Contest entry.
 She did a duet with the band 'The Nameless' in the 4th semi final.
-Their song 'As If Tomorrow Will Never Come' came 3rd in the semi final, progressing to the Second Chance round where they came 6th and did not qualify for the final.
+Their song 'As If Tomorrow Will Never Come' came 3rd in the semi-final, progressing to the Second Chance round, where they came 6th and did not qualify for the final.

 In 2005, Leskanich reflected on sharing her name with a hurricane that devastated the U.S. Gulf Coast in late August and early September of that year, after the name "Katrina and the Waves" appeared on numerous news television shows, headlines, and blog postings that were covering her namesake hurricane.
 When a New York Times reporter contacted her about this, she said: "The first time I opened the paper and saw 'Katrina kills 9,' it was a bit of a shock. ...
 I hope that the true spirit of 'Walking on Sunshine' will prevail.
-I would hate for the title to be tinged with sadness, and I will have to do my own part to help turn that around."
+I would hate for the title to be tinged with sadness, and I will have to do my part to help turn that around."
 She also stated that she hoped that "Walking on Sunshine" would become an anthem for the Gulf Coast's recovery.

 To celebrate the 25th Anniversary of "Walking on Sunshine", Leskanich released her first live album The Live Album, in July 2010.
 The album includes both a live version and a blues version of "Walking on Sunshine".
-"I have performed 'Walking on Sunshine' for so many years in so many different countries that it's become the one constant in my life and the one thing I can count on to bring happiness to myself and others," said Leskanich.
+"I have performed 'Walking on Sunshine' for so many years in so many different countries that it's become the one constant in my life and the one thing I can count on to bring happiness to myself and others" said Leskanich.
+As part of the 25th Anniversary celebrations, Leskanich also performed 'Walking on Sunshine' on GMTV.

 In September 2010, Leskanich re-released her solo album Turn The Tide with two bonus tracks: the club mix of "They Don't Know" and the Espirito mix of "Walking on Sunshine".
 In May 2011, Leskanich released an EP entitled Spiritualize.
 "In 1999 I wrote, collected and compiled some songs I thought would come together for an uplifting and spiritual type of album.
-I thought I'd try to make this a bit more personal," said Leskanich.
+I thought I'd try to make this a bit more personal" said Leskanich.